 I didn’t want to go to South Africa when I was invited to my brother’s wedding , I just thought of the country’s chequered history and race inequality.
 We had to go, so we planned a game viewing trip around the wedding.
 It was so fantastic we went back again a few years later, with kids.

 My brother talked us out of backpacking, he’s a bit more cautious than me and has had first-hand experience of crime and carjacking in the country along with seeing too many bus crashes.
 For once, I listened.

-Instead we took the easier, but more expensive, option of booking budget accommodation in advance and self driving around the north of this beautiful country.
+Instead we took the easier, but more expensive, option of booking budget accommodation in advance and self-driving around the north of this beautiful country.
 We saw lions, rhino, giraffe and elephant, even tigers, without booking a typical “safari”.

 Game Reserves in South Africa

-We chose not to go to The Kruger with the kids because of the malaria risk, we found that you can see as much wildlife as we could ever hope for in the smaller parks and avoid taking antimalarials.
+We chose not to go to The Kruger with the kids because of the malaria risk.
+We found that you can see as much wildlife as you could ever hope for in the smaller parks and avoid taking malaria prophylaxis.

-You can see all of the Big Five (lion, elephant, leopard, buffalo and rhinoceros) on the savanna and at waterholes, hides let you observe the wildlife at close range.
-We spotted four of the Big Five, leopard are notoriously difficult to spot.
+You can see all of the Big Five (lion, elephant, leopard, buffalo, and rhinoceros) on the savanna and at waterholes.
+Hides let you observe the wildlife at close range.
+We spotted four of the Big Five.
+Unfortunately, leopard are notoriously difficult to spot.

 We booked accommodation in the park itself at Hilltop Camp, a collection of huts and bungalows around a central resort area.
-We booked a simple travellers’ rondavelle ( you can see a rondavelle in the video below), for a few nights, but got lucky, we were upgraded to a luxurious and very African bungalow with the most amazing views of the Zululand hills.
+We booked a simple travellers’ rondavelle ( you can see a rondavelle in the video below), for a few nights, but got lucky, we were upgraded to a luxurious, and very African, bungalow with the most amazing views of the Zululand hills.